 The Board of Retirement is responsible for the strategic direction of the association and the administration of the retirement system and retiree healthcare benefits program, and the review and processing of disability retirement applications.
 The Board must execute its duties with care, skill, prudence and diligence.
 The Board is composed of 11 trustees.
 Four are appointed by the Los Angeles County Board of Supervisors; two are elected by general active members; one trustee and one alternate trustee are elected by safety members; and one trustee and one alternate trustee are elected by retired members.
-The law requires the County Treasurer and Tax Collector to serve as an ex-officio trustee in the absence of the ex-officio trustee as needed.
+The law requires the County Treasurer and Tax Collector to serve as an ex-officio trustee.
+The Deputy County Treasurer and Tax Collector serves as the acting ex-officio trustee in the absence of the ex-officio trustee as needed.